maxjiang216/maxjiang216.github.io/pages/course.md

 # Coursework

+I am pursuing a double major in computer science & statistics at the University of Waterloo.
 Here are the courses I have taken or am currently taking at the University of Waterloo, along with the grades I earned in each course.

 <table class="sortable">
     <thead>